-In other words, it didn’t take going to a governmental agency – the simple act of bringing a problem to the attention of those in-house was enough to launch severe reprisals and retaliation.
+In other words, it didn’t take going to a governmental agency – the simple act of bringing a problem to the attention of others in the organization was often enough to launch severe reprisals and retaliation.

-The reality is not pretty!
+The reality for whistleblowers is not pretty!

-In the process of being discredited and harassed, whistleblowers as a class have experienced financial loss, been blackballed within their profession and industry, as well as deterioration and/or loss of family relations (including a high incidence of divorce.)
+In the process of being discredited and harassed, whistleblowers as a class have experienced financial loss, been blackballed within their profession and industry, as well as experienced deterioration and/or loss of family relations (including a high incidence of divorce.)

-Still the right call?
+Is whistleblowing still the right call?